 It’s a Bad Fit

-What can I say.
+What can I say?
 Sometimes you find the perfect curriculum.
-It’s moves at the right pace.
+It’s moving at the right pace.
 The kids don’t complain, you enjoy it, and the children are learning the material.

 But it’s a bad fit.

 Sure it works when life is perfect.
 When you have time to spend 3 hours on Sunday planning, reviewing, and pulling together the different pieces.

 Most Sundays you don’t have 3 hours to spend planning, reviewing, and pulling it together.

 Or it requires you and your children to spend 6 hours Monday through Friday working through the curriculum.

 There’s no time left for field trips, sports, or play-dates with friends.

 For that matter, there’s no time left for math!